tamkeen-tms/electron-window-manager/README.md

 ```

 ### `currentURL()`
-Returns the URL open inside the window
+Returns the URL open inside the window.

 ### `onReady( withTheDomReady, callback )`
 Registers a callback that triggers when the page is ready.
 If you pass TRUE for the `withTheDomReady` argument the callback will trigger only when the DOM is ready, and not before.